 Best National Parks in the Central States

-Did you you know that we have some amazing National Parks in the Central part of the United States.
-These parks that make our list are located in Texas!
+Did you know that we have some amazing national parks for kids in the central part of the United States?
+The best national parks for a family vacation are located in Texas!

 This secluded National Park is located in far west Texas, and houses a plethora of intriguing and challenging hikes, remote camping opportunities, and even the state high point of Texas at Guadalupe Peak!